renan-cunha/renancunha/content/about.md

 My interest in Data Science emerged due to the enormous curiosity I have for the world, seeking to understand it and make justified decisions based on the available evidence.

-Outside of work, I am interested a lot in philosophy.
+Outside of work, I am interested a lot in Philosophy.
 Even though it is [***considered a field without much progress***](https://philpapers.org/rec/CHAWIT-15) (this is [***debatable***](https://philpapers.org/rec/HUEALR-2)), I find myself amused by many of the questions that philosophers ask: